Anyass3/21_days_Abdoulie_Nyass/README.md

    - Using a Random State

           > To get the same split every time, we can use the random_state attribute.
 We choose an arbitrary number to give it, and then every time we run the code, we will get the same split

+### Day 7
+    - An ROC (Receiver operating characteristic) Curve
+    - An ROC Curve is a graph of the **sensitivity** vs. the **specificity**
+    - Sensitivity & Specificity in Scikit-learn
+    - Adjusting the Logistic Regression Threshold in Sklearn